Big Brother (Australian TV series) season 6: Surprise Visit

 Surprise Visit was the last Daily Show of Big Brother 2006, and was broadcast on Day 99 (30 July 2006).
-Camilla won a date with Big Brother as she had been the 1500th Housemate to use the Diary Room, and was able to take three of her closest friends, this being all of the other housemates in the House with her at the time.
-While they were in the Diary Room on their date, David's, Jamie's and Max's mothers; and Camilla's best friend, had entered the House to cook food and leave items that the housemates would recognise.
-After their departure, the housemates were allowed back into the House to watch a video message of their loved ones while they were in the House.
+Camilla became the 1500th Housemate to use the Diary Room, and won a date with Big Brother with three friends of her choice - which were the other three housemates in the House, by default.
+While they were in the Diary Room on their "date", David's, Jamie's and Max's mothers, and Camilla's best friend, had entered the House to cook a special dinner and leave items that the housemates would recognise.
+After their departure, the housemates were allowed back into the House to watch a video message from their loved ones while they were in the House.
 Hosted by Gretel Killeen.

 Final Sunday Double Eviction

 Final Sunday Double Eviction was the last Eviction of Big Brother 2006, and was broadcast live in front of an audience on Day 99 (30 July 2006) from Dreamworld, and was hosted by Gretel Killeen.
 It was during this show that Max and David were evicted.
 On Day 98, the Final Four each had a separate discussion with Gretel in the Revenge Room, discussing their time in the house and what they may have regretted.
 During his eviction, David was nearly apparently attacked by a member of the crowd when he was making his walk through the auditorium to the Eviction stage.
 A security guard tackled the man, who was later revealed to be a friend of David's, to the ground, and David walked around them.